 GET 10% OFF

-Any Purchase of Matcha Tea
+First Order of Matcha Tea

 * New customers only.
-Wholesale size excluded
+Wholesale sizes excluded.

 - Provides vitamin C, selenium, zinc and magnesium

 The main reason matcha is the winner among superfoods is the high level of antioxidants.
 Antioxidants are important for stabilizing the harmful free radicals that can damage body cells and cause chronic diseases and cancer.
 The most important antioxidant in matcha is a catechin called EGCg.
 Matcha has at least 3-4 times more antioxidants than other green teas.
 That number can get as high as 137 time more compared to some green teas in tea bags.